FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 Here is what the page you will get this info from looks like:

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/react-app-details.png" alt="details of the react application in FusionAuth" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/config-file.png" alt="details of the react application in FusionAuth" class="img-fluid" figure=false %}

-We are going to specify some ports here.

-* Our React app will run on the default port used with `create-react-app`, port 3000.
-* Express will run on port 3001.
-* FusionAuth will run on port 9011.

 ### Generate an API key

 You also will need to generate an API key.
 To do so, navigate to "Settings" and click on "API Keys" and click the green "+" button to add an API key.
 You can leave the Id field blank, FusionAuth will auto-generate an Id for you.
 For now, don't select any endpoint methods to create this as a super user key, which has access to all endpoints.
 Then click on the green "view" (spyglass) button and copy your api key into your `config.js` file as well.

+### Complete the config file

 Here's a completed config file you can use as a template.
 But remember, you must paste in your own application's unique values!